alantelles/ultragendocs_content/docs/install.md

 ## Docker

 Not surprisingly, the most compatible and easy way to run UltraGen is using the UltraGen docker image.
 You call pull the latest version or another image available on dockerhub.
-The versions are using CalVer are pre releases.
+The versions are using CalVer for pre releases.

 - Latest